-Making its way from film sets and post-production suites all the way into living rooms, Dolby's Atmos surround-sound technology has quickly become one of the most important technologies in home cinema.
+Making its way from film sets and post-production suites all the way into living rooms, Dolby's Atmos surround-sound technology has quickly become one of the most important and impressive technologies in home cinema.

 Over the past few years, Dolby Atmos has firmly transitioned from the "future of home cinema audio" to very much the here and now.
-That’s not only thanks to the immersive surround-sound technology gaining traction in Hollywood, but also its support throughout the chain - it runs from from content creation and hardware to device support.
+That’s not only thanks to the immersive surround sound technology gaining traction in Hollywood, but also its support throughout the chain - it runs from content creation and distribution right the way through to hardware and device support.

-While it's still not universally part and parcel of the cinema experience in the UK, the good news is you can now have the Atmos experience at home, whether that’s through an Atmos-enabled AV receiver and speaker package, a soundbar or even a pair of headphones.
+While it's still not part of every cinema experience in the UK, the good news is you can now have the Atmos experience at home - whether that’s through an Atmos-enabled AV receiver and speaker package, or through an Atmos soundbar.

 What is Dolby Atmos?

-Dolby Atmos is, at least according to Dolby, "the most significant development in cinema audio since surround-sound."
-And we'd have to agree, really, whilst recognizing DTS:X (a similar object-based surround technology) is also making headway.
+Atmos is, in Dolby's own words, "the most significant development in cinema audio since surround-sound."
+And we'd have to agree, really (whilst also recognising that rival DTS:X - a similar object-based surround technology - is also making headway).

 Atmos is a surround-sound technology that was originally developed in 2012.
 It expands upon the current 5.1 and 7.1 surround-sound set-ups with surround channels coming from overhead.